rahulguggilam/Tips-for-getting-good-ats-resume-score-using-chat-gpt/README.md

 <br>
 ```
-now i will give matter section wise in the resume please add necessary action verbs to it
+now I will give matter section wise in the resume please add necessary action verbs to it
 ```
 <br>
-Now paste your content section wise in your chat gpt prompt it will give an optimized form of it.<br>
+Now paste your content section-wise in your chat gpt prompt it will give an optimized form of it.<br>

-**NOTE** : Don't forget to check the action verbs provided by chat gpt are unique if not ask chat gpt again to give new version using different action words
+**NOTE**: Don't forget to check the action verbs provided by chat gpt are unique if not ask chat gpt again to give a new version using different action words